 Websites used to be very different in the past.
 They consisted primarily of simple HTML documents that made use of strikingly colorful backgrounds and low-resolution GIF animations.
-Today, we refer to these pages as “static” because they stay the same until a webmaster changes the code manually.

 We don’t really see these websites anymore.
 Even if you plan to launch something simple like a personal blog, you are much more likely to create it using WordPress rather than write the HTML code by hand.
 With WordPress, you no longer have a collection of static HTML documents.
 Instead, you have an application that runs on the server and uses a database to deliver the correct content to the correct user.

 The performance of the entire website is dependent on the health of its databases, which is why many web hosts will give you tools for managing and controlling them.
 The most important ones are those that can ensure that your data can be restored should the worst happen.

 From a cyberattack to a buggy plugin, there are a number of things that could cause problems with your databases, which is why it’s important to ensure that the data is reliably backed up and ready to be restored at any time.